firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-43/2017-05-22-friendly-emily.md

 I sweated and stumbled downhill to my SUV, cutting my hike short.
 I dropped my keys twice before I could get the door open, my hands shook so much.

 “Fuck hiking,” I said, my voice broken.

-#### About the author

-Kevin Hearne is the NYT bestselling author of the Iron Druid Chronicles.
-He lives in Colorado with his wife, son, and doggies.
-He hugs trees, rocks out to heavy metal, and will happily geek out over comic books with you.
-He also thinks tacos are a pretty nifty idea.